Valdarnese: History

-The risk of extinction of the breed was recognised in the 1990s, and the Conservatorio delle Razze Avicole in Pericolo di Estinzione (conservation centre for avian breeds in danger of extinction) of the Veneto region began a repopulation programme.
+The risk of extinction of the breed was recognised in the 1990s, and the Conservatorio delle Razze Avicole in Pericolo di Estinzione ('conservation centre for avian breeds in danger of extinction') of the Veneto region began a repopulation programme.
 When the Conservatorio closed in 2001, the remaining breeding stock was transferred to the Valdarno area.
 This stock formed the basis for a project for the recovery and protection of the breed launched by the Agenzia Regionale per lo Sviluppo e l'Innovazione nel Settore Agricolo-Forestale, a part of the Tuscan regional administration for agriculture.

 The Valdarnese is not included in the official standard of the Federazione Italiana Associazioni Avicole, the federation of Italian poultry associations, which is the national authority governing poultry breeding in Italy.
 It is, however, recognised by the Regione Toscana, the regional administration of Tuscany, which publishes the breed standard.
-A breed register is held by the Associazione Provinciale Allevatori, or provincial breeders' association, of Arezzo.
+A breed register is held by the Associazione Provinciale Allevatori ('provincial breeders' association') of Arezzo.

 Breed numbers remain low.
 A study published in 2007 used a figure of approximately 1200 for the total breeding stock, of which approximately 300 were cocks.

 Characteristics

 The Valdarnese is white, with some tendency to straw-colour on the neck and back allowable in cocks.
 The legs are orange-yellow, and the skin is yellow.
 The comb and wattles are large and blood-red; the comb has five or six points.
 The ear-lobes are creamy yellow with some red veining.
-Average weight is 2.9–3.3 kg for cocks, 2.0–2.5 kg for hens.
-The eggs are white and should weigh 58±– g.
+Weights are in the range 2.9±to kg for cocks and 2.0±to kg for hens.

-Uses
+Use

-The Valdarnese is raised principally for its meat, which is firm and tasty, and notably different from that produced by intensive farming methods.
+The Valdarnese is raised principally for its meat, which is firm and of high quality.
 Approximately 6000 birds are slaughtered per year.

-Hens tend to become broody, and are poor layers; they lay an average of 135 eggs per year.
+Hens have a strong tendency to broodiness, and so are poor layers.
+The annual egg yield is approximately 135; the eggs are ivory-white and usually weigh between 58±and g..